Your Rights as a Carer

 As a carer you have specific legal rights and entitlements.
-Knowing your rights can help you to get the support that you need and include:
+Knowing your rights can help you to get the support that you need.

 Your right to an assessment